GTRONICK/QNote/README.md

 To reload the current file, press F5, or go to the Tools menu and click on Reload File.

 **7. Auto Reload the current File:**
 If you want to reload the current file automatically after some delay in milliseconds, pres F6, or go to the Tools menu, and select Auto Reload.
+This will clear the current text but not the file.

 **8. To Search or replace text:**
 Press Ctrl + F, or go to the Tools menu and click on Find & Replace.